priyankawagh123/-Women-s-Safety-App/README.md

 The app provides quick and efficient features that allow users to alert their trusted contacts when they feel unsafe.

-Key Features:
+# Key Features:

-Emergency Alert Button – Instantly sends the user’s location to pre-saved emergency contacts.
+-Emergency Alert Button – Instantly sends the user’s location to pre-saved emergency contacts.

-Live Location Tracking – Uses the browser's GPS to fetch and share real-time location.
+-Live Location Tracking – Uses the browser's GPS to fetch and share real-time location.

-User-Friendly Interface – Simple and responsive UI for quick access on both mobile and desktop.
+-User-Friendly Interface – Simple and responsive UI for quick access on both mobile and desktop.

-Custom Contact Setup – Users can set emergency contact numbers to receive alerts.
+-Custom Contact Setup – Users can set emergency contact numbers to receive alerts.

-Google Maps Integration – Displays user’s live location on the map.
+-Google Maps Integration – Displays user’s live location on the map.

-Technologies Used:
+# Technologies Used:

-HTML, CSS, JavaScript
+-HTML, CSS, JavaScript

-Google Maps API
+-Google Maps API

-Geolocation API
+-Geolocation API

-GitHub Pages (for deployment)